Merle dog coats have irregular patches of darker hair are laid over a lighter, or diluted, shade of the same pigment.

 Color isn’t necessarily going to determine your dog’s longevity, temperament or the joy you take in being with her.

 However, the merle gene itself does have health issues associated with it.

-If you want a merle dog, do your homework.
+If you want a puppy with this coloring, do your homework.
 Get your puppy from an experienced breeder, and know its genetics.

 How you care for your new merle puppy will definitely affect his quality of life, so make sure you are ready!